FONQRI/MONGODB_DBAAS_BOOST/README.md

 ## Deployment

-I'm developing this application to help people that want to use only database on server side like game leader boards , application setting storage and etc.
+I'm developing this application to help people that want to use only database on server side like game leader boards , application setting storage and etc. let me know if you have any problem with this project . behnamsabaghi@gmail.com